mica-development/mica-tutorials/README.md

 - An internet connection
 - A web browser

-No local installation required!
+No local installation required.
 We'll use GitHub Codespaces for a ready-to-code environment.

 ---